 Since 2002 Sam McGowan has been a familiar sight in the Rose Garden.
 Here, his prize 1953 Studebaker pickup at hand, he sprays water on the flowers, a practice some say encourages disease.
-Sam explain, however, that if the spraying is done early enough, plants can dry off, and overhead watering is beneficial.
-"I believe it cools them off," he says.
-The virtually perfect state of the flowers and foliage seem to bear him out.
+Sam explained, however, that if the spraying is done early enough, plants can dry off, and overhead watering is beneficial.
+"I believe it cools them off," he said.
+The virtually perfect state of the flowers and foliage seemed to bear him out.

 |Sam and Dolly|

 Sam has some favorite roses, one of which is this rose, 'Dolly Parton,' a hybrid tea with coppery-red blooms and a sweet, spicy fragrance.

 In 2014, Bill Aldrich, Master Gardener and former Chicago Sun-Times garden writer, now a Springfield resident, took over the care of the Rose Garden and is raising, nurturing, and protecting the roses organically.
 Here he works to prepare the Garden in early spring as wife Beth watches.

 Master Gardener Tony Ahart lent a cheery hand in the Garden's early spring work in 2014.

 'Fabulous', the floribunda rose shown at the top of the page, was introduced in 2001 and quickly became a favorite landscape rose.
 Vigorous and highly disease-resistant, it grows to 3 feet by 3 feet or larger and bears sprays of pure white camellia-like blossoms as wide as 4 inches each on long stems.
 'Fabulous' has won countless rose show awards.
 It is also widely available in tree form.